-For an eRouter which has been set to 'Disabled', the eRouter Initialization Mode Override Encoding is used to force the eRouter to remain 'Disabled' and ignore the value of the eRouter Initialization Mode TLV.
-If the eRouter is 'Disabled' and the esafeErouterInitModeControl object is set to honoreRouterInitMode(5), the eRouter MUST follow the eRouter Initialization Mode Override Encoding to determine whether it is to continue to remain 'Disabled' or whether it is to obey the eRouter Initialization Mode Encoding.
-If the eRouter is not 'Disabled' or the esafeErouterInitModeControl object is not set to honoreRouterInitMode(5), the eRouter MUST ignore the eRouter Initialization Override Encoding.
+For an eRouter that has been set to 'Disabled' or 'Non-Prefix-Delegation' mode, the eRouter Initialization Mode Override Encoding is used to force the eRouter to remain in 'Disabled' or 'Non-Prefix-Delegation' mode and ignore the value of the eRouter Initialization Mode TLV.
+If the eRouter is 'Disabled' and the esafeErouterInitModeControl object is set to honoreRouterInitMode(5), the eRouter MUST follow the eRouter Initialization Mode Override Encoding to determine whether it is to continue to remain in 'Disabled' mode or whether it is to obey the eRouter Initialization Mode Encoding.
+If the eRouter is configured for 'Non-Prefix-Delegation' mode and the esafeErouterInitModeControl object is set to honoreRouterInitMode(5), the eRouter MUST follow the eRouter Initialization Mode Override Encoding to determine whether it is to continue to remain in 'Non-Prefix-Delegation' mode.
+If the eRouter is not configured for either the 'Disabled' or 'Non-Prefix-Delegation' mode or the esafeErouterInitModeControl object is not set to honoreRouterInitMode(5), the eRouter MUST ignore the eRouter Initialization Override Encoding.